jaim1n/Weather-Kitty/README.md

 # TODO:
 where do i even start lol

-You have to include -s as an argument when testing for some reason.
+You have to include -s as an argument when running `pytest test_project.py` for some reason, therefore it becomes `pytest test_project.py -s`.

-Example: `pytest test_project.py -s`
+Otherwise, it returns a `ModuleNotFoundError`.
 I tried finding a solution in online forums but nothing seemed to work.
-Ideally, this shouldn't happen.
+Ideally, this should be fixed (feel free to pull request 😊).

 I wanted to allow inputs to be shown within the speech bubble but couldn't figure out how to do that.
 So I decided to instead move them below the static ASCII art of Weather Kitty, which I couldn't figure out how to do without completely breaking my code.